-Beagle mixes are an ever-popular hybrid who are known for their energy and enthusiasm for life, making them a family favorite.
+Beagle mixes are mix breeds who are known for their energy and enthusiasm for life, making the Beagle and Beagle mixes family favorites.

-Often seen in packs, this social and loving pooch was first seen in England from around 1500 and was accepted into the American Kennel Club in 1885.
+Often seen in packs, the Beagle, a social and loving small dog, was first seen in England from around 1500 and was accepted into the American Kennel Club in 1885.

-Since the first Beagles, interest in the breed has been steady, and popularity in Beagle mix dogs is higher than ever.
+Since the first Beagles, interest in the breed has been steady, and popularity in Beagle mix breeds is higher than ever.

-Here are ten most popular beagle mixed breed dogs, lets get started…
+Here are the ten most popular Beagle mix breeds, lets get started…

 Contents and Quick Navigation